-A: After 3 failed Log In attempts due to incorrect password, you will be prompted to wait 30-45 minutes before attempting to log in again.
-After 30-45 minutes, if you still do not know your password, please use the ‘Forgot Your Password’ link (as shown below).
+A: After three failed Log-In attempts due to incorrect password, you must wait 30-45 minutes before attempting to log in again.
+If you do not know your password, please use the “Forgot Your Password” link (as shown below).

 Q: What do I do if I forgot my NexxHub Username or Password?

-A: Simply go to the Nexxhub Log In screen and follow the Steps below.
-Once your request is submitted to The Nexxus Group, we will send you an email with your Log In information.
+A: Go to the Nexxhub Log-In screen and follow the steps below.
+Once your request is submitted to the Nexxus Group, we will send you an email with your Log-In information.